bemafred/sky-omega-public/docs/e-clean/03-platform-dependence.md

 Modern .NET and C# are not uniquely capable in principle — but they are unusually well-suited in practice, because this intersection exists as a coherent, refactor-safe, tool-supported whole.
 For E-Clean, ergonomics is not optional; it is the condition that determines whether the architecture survives contact with reality.

+## Origin of the architecture

+E-Clean & Semantic Architecture did not emerge as a theoretical comparison of platforms.
+It emerged from deliberate pressure-testing of the modern .NET and C# platform itself.

+The architecture is the result of repeatedly asking: “Can this semantic invariant be expressed, enforced, rewritten, validated, and evolved — without breaking ergonomics or developer flow?”

+Where the platform resisted, the idea was rejected or reshaped.
+What remains is therefore not an abstract ideal, but a distilled set of patterns that demonstrably fit within the practical limits of C#, the .NET runtime, and its tooling ecosystem.

+Claims about other platforms may be true in principle.
+This architecture, however, is grounded in what has been shown to work in practice, under sustained real-world constraints.

 ---

 ## Platform dependence is not lock-in